 Martin Osborne RVN C-SQP

-Martin started at Westmoor in September 1996, where he qualified as a veterinary nurse in January 2000 and then qualified as a SQP in November 2005.
-Martin often house/pet sits for people and has lots of pets including reptiles, dogs, birds, sheep and horses.
-He also has an interest in exotic pets.
-In his spare time he likes to play hockey and skittles and enjoys walking, cycling and taking part in pub sports.
+Martin started at Westmoor in September 1996, where he qualified as a Veterinary Nurse in January 2000 and then qualified as a Companion animal SQP in November 2005.
+Martin further qualified as an Avian SQP in January 2014.
+Since 2006 Martin has concentrated on the dispensing of medicines and was involved in producing a veterinary dispensary focussed qualification.
+Martin then gained his certificate for this course in April 2016.
+Martin has many pets including dogs, chickens and fish.
+He has a particular interest in exotic pets.
+In his spare time Martin likes to play skittles and Hockey, and enjoys walking and cycling.

 Jo Roberts RVN

 After finishing a BAHons in media and cultural studies in 2003 Jo realised she had to try to get into veterinary nursing, something she had wanted to do since she can remember.
 Jo wrote to the RSPCA Harmsworth Animal Hospital in London and worked there for seven years.
 Jo then moved into private practice where she worked since 2010.
 After a busy 17 years in London, she decided Devon to be somewhere she wanted to settle and joined Westmoor in October 2017.
 Jo's particular interest is in intensive care nursing and all areas of surgical nursing she is also a Clinical Coach and SQP.

 Emily joined Westmoor in January 2016 as a Student Veterinary Nurse.
 She qualified as a Registered Veterinary Nurse in July 2018 from the Royal Veterinary Collage.
 She has an interest in surgical nursing and anaesthesia.
 At home she has a rescue Jack Russel Terrier called Teddy, a Welsh pony, two farm cats and a herd of Suri Alpacas.